arianniakan/LRU/README.md

 ![image](https://user-images.githubusercontent.com/65303603/171610939-237a565c-ca73-41ef-bca4-4bd32f62be3b.png)
 ![image](https://user-images.githubusercontent.com/65303603/171610981-eb8f9f44-3ef5-4cec-a188-b2cf82e71bcc.png)

-The functional SystemC description of this LRU Updater is written and can be found in the main code directory.
+The functional SystemC description of this LRU Updater is written and can be found in LRU_BusFunctionalSystemC directory.
 The result of it's simulation is as follows:
 ![image](https://user-images.githubusercontent.com/65303603/171611400-cc52d79f-4b62-48de-b649-19ad67549dbc.png)